akesson/rustup-configurator/README.md

-# rustup target

-This crate provides a simple interface to the rustup target command for listing and adding targets.
+This crate provides a simple interface to the `rustup target` command for listing and adding targets.
 It uses the [target-lexicon](https://crates.io/crates/target-lexicon) Triple to identify targets.

 ```rust